Noise sensitivity of random walks on groups: Introduction

 \begin{theorem} If $(G,\mu)$ is entropy noise sensitive, then it is Liouville. \end{theorem}

 This is a particular case of Theorem \ref{prop:enstoLiouville}.
-By \cite{FHTVF}, any non-virtually nilpotent finitely generated group admits a symmetric probability measure of finite entropy for which it is non-Liouville.
+It follows directly from the upper semi-continuity of the asymptotic entropy \cite[Proposition 4]{AAV}.
+By \cite{FHTVF}, any non-virtually nilpotent finitely generated group admits a symmetric probability measure of finite entropy (usually not finitely supported) for which it is non-Liouville.
 It is a fortiori neither $\ell^1$-noise sensitive, nor entropy noise sensitive.

-We also provide examples of noise sensitive random walks on groups.
+Despite these obstructions, we provide examples of noise sensitive random walks on groups.

-\begin{theorem} Regarding entropy noise sensitivity: \begin{itemize} \item[$\bullet$] virtually abelian groups are entropy noise sensitive with respect to any finitely supported measure, \item[$\bullet$] the lamplighter group $\Z/2\Z \wr \Z$ is entropy noise sensitive with respect to the switch-walk-switch measure, \item[$\bullet$] the permutational extension of the first Grigorchuk group described in \cite{BartholdiErschler2012} is partially entropy noise sensitive for the switch and walk measure, i.e.
+\begin{theorem} Regarding entropy noise sensitivity: \begin{itemize} \item[$\bullet$] finitely generated abelian groups are entropy noise sensitive with respect to any finitely supported measure, \item[$\bullet$] the lamplighter group $\Z/2\Z \wr \Z$ is entropy noise sensitive with respect to the switch-walk-switch measure, \item[$\bullet$] the permutational extension of the first Grigorchuk group described in \cite{BartholdiErschler2012} is partially entropy noise sensitive for some switch and walk measure, i.e.

 \end{itemize} \end{theorem}

 The first point is in Proposition \ref{prop:abelian}, the second is Theorem \ref{thm:lamplighter} and the third point a particular case of Theorem~\ref{thm:dirgps}.

 \begin{theorem} On the infinite dihedral group $D_\infty=\langle a,b|a^2,b^2\rangle$, \begin{itemize} \item[$\bullet$] the simple random walk is not $\ell^1$-noise sensitive, \item[$\bullet$] the lazy simple random walk is $\ell^1$-noise sensitive. \end{itemize} \end{theorem}